ahuth/euchre/README.md

 Installation
 ============
-Download the ZIP file of the repo, or clone it with
+Download the ZIP file of the repo and extract it, or clone with

 ```bash
 git clone https://github.com/ahuth/euchre.git